jess-sys/22Docs/docs/makefiles.rst

    build your own aliases and scripts. ``Make`` is kind of a custom build script that makes your programmer-life really easier.

-.. sidebar:: This is awesome !
-   Maxime is even more awesome !

-   This is some text, don't pay attention to it.

 At EPITECH, you'll be using Makefiles to compile your code, using a ``compiler``.